christophetd/firepwned/README.md

 ```

 - To specify a path to a Firefox profile directory, use the `--profile` option (by default: `~/.mozilla/firefox/*.default`)
-- To adjust the number of threads used to make requests to the HaveIBeenPwned API, use the `--threads` option (by default: 10)
+- To adjust the number of threads used to make requests to the Have I Been Pwned API, use the `--threads` option (by default: 10)

 ## Docker image